-1 What is the likely impact on equality of opportunity for those affected by this policy, for each of the Section 75 equality categories? minor/major/none

-Section 75 category Details of policy impact Level of impact? minor/major/none
+1 What is the likely impact on equality of opportunity for those affected by this policy, for each of the Section 75 equality categories? minor/major/none Section 75 category Details of policy impact Level of impact? minor/major/none ALL None 2 Are there opportunities to better promote equality of opportunity for people within the Section 75 equalities categories?
+Section 75 category If Yes , provide details If No , provide reasons ALL The policy has no relevance to equality of opportunity or good relations

-Religious belief N/A None

-Political opinion N/A None

-Racial group N/A None

-Age N/A None

-Marital status N/A None

-Sexual orientation N/A None

-Men and women generally N/A None

-Disability N/A None

-Dependants N/A None

-Are there opportunities to better promote equality of opportunity for people within the Section 75 equalities categories?

-Section 75 category If Yes , provide details If No , provide reasons

-Religious belief No as this action does not provide opportunities to promote equality amongst particular groups.

-Political opinion As above

-Racial group As above

-Age As above

-Marital status As above

-Sexual orientation As above

-Men and women generally As above

-Disability As above

-Dependants As above

-3 To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion or racial group? minor/major/none
+To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion or racial group? minor/major/none

-Good relations category

-Details of policy impact

-Level of impact minor/major/none
+Good relations category Details of policy impact Level of impact minor/major/none

-Religious None
+Religious belief None

+Political opinion None

+Racial group None

-4 Are there opportunities to better promote good relations between people of different religious belief, political opinion or racial group?
+Are there opportunities to better promote good relations between people of different religious belief, political opinion or racial group?